EVE-Tools/element43/docs_src/gettingstarted.rst

     # Printing Jita's region's name (The Forge)
     print(jita.region.name)

-*Django's interactive shell which you can access via ``django-admin.py shell`` provides a handy playground for experimenting with queries.*
+Django's interactive shell which you can access via ``django-admin.py shell`` provides a handy playground for experimenting with queries.

 As you can see there is no raw SQL involved and relations can be traversed with ease.
 Note the difference between selecting Orders and a regular model.
 While we call ``.objects`` on regular objects, we have added ``.active`` for selecting active orders to save you from always having to filter for ``is_active`` when searching through the market.

 For documentation on CCP's SDE have a look at `eve-id.net <http://wiki.eve-id.net/Category:CCP_DB_Tables>`_.
 The ORM mapping and import is handled via `django-eve-db <https://github.com/gtaylor/django-eve-db>`_ - the code of the models should be self-explanatory.

-Market data is handled by the models of the app ``market_data``- documentation can be found in the :doc:`architecture document<architecture>`.
+Market data is handled by the models of the app ``market_data``- documentation can be found in the :doc:`applications document<apps>`.
 Again - if you have problems, ask for help in IRC.

 Templates